lz00qs/orangepi-zero3-archlinux-builder/README.md

 ## Acknowledgments

-Thanks for `https://github.com/7Ji/orangepi5-archlinuxarm`.
+Thanks to `https://github.com/7Ji/orangepi5-archlinuxarm`.
 Their work and project served as a valuable reference and inspiration for this repository.

+If you have any problem, please open an issue.

+Also, welcome to contribute this repo to make this repo better!

 ## Usage